 - Omega is color enhancing and has a matte sheen.
 Ovation provides very little color enhancement and has a satin sheen.

 - Omega stands up to harsh solvents, while Ovation can’t.
 Both resist red wine, lemon juice and vinegar, but Omega can stand up to them much longer.

 The most obvious differences are in color enhancement/sheen and stain/acid resistance performance.

 - Omega is very color enhancing, and its sheen is completely matte.

-- Ovation is only very slightly color enhancing, and its sheen is satin.
+- Ovation is only very slightly color enhancing, and its sheen is either satin or gloss.